Quick Guide to the Fountains of Versailles (and Versailles Fountain Shows)

 Versailles Fountains’ Water Supply

-Versailles Fountains, how do they work?
-The Fountains of Versailles are an alliance of art and technique that requires a lot of water.
-When all the Fountains were running, in 1715, they consumed the totality of 69,000 muids (one muid is equivalent to about 130 liters) of water in three hours!
+How do the fountains of Versailles work?
+The Versailles fountains are an alliance of art and technique that requires a lot of water.
+When all the fountains were running, in 1715, they consumed the totality of 69,000 muids (one muid is equivalent to about 130 liters) of water in three hours!

 This technical challenge required the help of hydraulic engineers, architects, and fountain masters who had to think about bringing water to Versailles, redistributing it to the fountains, and creating surprising water effects to arouse visitors’ wonder.